helinoguuz/ai-vscode-extension/README.md

 ### Verification cannot start

 The workspace must be trusted and VS Code Terminal Shell Integration must be available.
-The requested command must also match DevMate's verification registry.
+The requested command must also match the extension's verification registry.

 ## Known limitations